-With Halloween approaching in just a few short weeks, the holiday season will be here before we know it.
+The holiday season is just around the corner.
 While the holiday season is always filled with excitement, this year will be slightly different as we navigate the additional stress of preparing for the holidays during a pandemic.

 While this holiday season will look different from other years, we can still find ways to celebrate with our loved ones and make the most of our time together.
 We may even find new ways to celebrate and appreciate the simple moments with those we love.